qstommyshu/match-matrix/memory-bank/progress.md

 - Basic dashboards provide views of relevant data
 - Application system is implemented and functional
 - Employers can view applicant profiles with proper security controls
+- Job seekers can see employer company names on job cards
+- Applicants view for employers is now sorted by match score
 - Need to refine search/filtering, implement notification system, and build matching logic

+## 2023-08-04

+- Implemented backend for the AI Profile Summarization feature:
+  - Added `ai_summary` column to applications table via migration
+  - Fixed SQL syntax in the migration file (proper escaping of single quotes)
+  - Created Edge Function code for `summarize-applicant` that:
+    - Authenticates users
+    - Verifies the user is the job's employer
+    - Fetches application and applicant details
+    - Generates summary using OpenAI API
+    - Updates the database with the AI summary
+  - Added `generateAISummary` frontend utility function
+  - Set up OpenAI API key in local environment
+  - Next steps: Implement the feature in the ViewApplicantsPage UI